nayanex/friss_id_match_probability/README.md

     - Provided a screenshot of the populated tables as detailed further below.
 3. Add functionality to the Sign In With Microsoft button.
     - This will require using `msal` library, along with appropriate registration in Azure Active Directory.
-4. Choose to use either a VM or App Service to deploy the Flask Web Project to Azure and go through with deployment.
+4. Choose to use App Service to deploy the Flask Web Project to Azure and go through with deployment.
 5. Add logging for whether users successfully or unsuccessfully logged in.
 6. To prove that the application in on Azure and working, go to the URL of your deployed app, log in using proper credentials, click the Compare button to calculate probability of matching identity.
-7. Provide screenshots including all of the resources that were created to complete this project. (see sample screenshot in "images" folder)

-## images Folder
+## img-doc Folder

 This folder contains sample screenshots to prove the completed various tasks throughout the project.

-1. friss-solution.png is a screenshot from running the Flask Web Project on Azure and prove that the I was able to create a new entry.
-The User and Password fields must be populated to prove that the data is being retrieved from the Azure SQL Database.
-2. azure-portal-resource-group.png is a screenshot from the Azure Portal showing all of the contents of the Resource Group I needed to create.
-The resource group must (at least) contain the following:
-	- SQL Server
-	- SQL Database
-	- Resources related to deploying the app
-3. sql-storage-solution.png is a screenshot showing the created tables and one query of data from the initial scripts.
-5. uri-redirects-solution.png is a screenshot of the redirect URIs related to Microsoft authentication.
-6. log-solution.png is a screenshot showing one potential form of logging with an "Invalid login attempt" and "admin logged in successfully", taken from the app's Log stream.

 # OAuth2 with MSAL